Alex Trebek Says He's Seeing 'Mind-Boggling' Positive Results In Cancer Fight

 He says that his doctors say his stage 4 pancreatic cancer is in "near remission," in an interview published in People and shared on the show's official pages.

-"It's kind of mind-boggling...the doctors said they hadn't seen this kind of positive result in their memory...some of the tumors have already shrunk by more than 50 percent," Trebek says.
-According to the American Cancer Society, the 5-year survival rate for pancreatic cancer is 9%.
+"It's kind of mind-boggling ... the doctors said they hadn't seen this kind of positive result in their memory ... some of the tumors have already shrunk by more than 50 percent," Trebek says.
+According to the American Cancer Society, the five-year survival rate for pancreatic cancer is 9%.

 Trebek, who has hosted the game show since 1984, revealed his diagnosis to his fans in March in a video published by the show.